 EJSEgyptian Journal of Surgery

-The Egyptian Journal of Surgery, a publication of The Egyptian Society of Surgeons (ESS), is a peer-reviewed online journal with Quarterly print on demand compilation of issues published.
+The Egyptian Journal of Surgery, a publication of the Egyptian Society of Surgeons (ESS), is a peer-reviewed online journal with a quarterly print-on-demand compilation of issues published.

 Egyptian Journal of Surgery